ebaauw/homebridge-hue/README.md

 - The built-in Daylight sensor is exposed a as a `Stateful Programmable Switch` service.
 I tried exposing this sensor as a regular `Switch` using a read-only `On` characteristic, but the iOS 10 `Home` app ignores the read-only setting.
 The `Output State` holds `0` (`false`) or `1` (`true`).
 Exposing this sensor was particularly cool under iOS 9, when Homekit didn't yet support rules on sunrise and sunset.
 Under iOS 10 it does, but only from the iOS 10 `Home` app.
 - A `CLIPGenericFlag` sensor is exposed as a `Switch` service, with an `On` characteristic.
 - A `CLIPGenericStatus` sensor is exposed as a `Stateful Programmable Switch` service.
 The `Output State` holds the `status`, limited to values from `0` to `255`, as it's next to impossible to set a precise value using a slider in the full `int32` range.
-- Other CLIP sensors are exposed as well, but I've only used `CLIPTemperature` and `CLIPHumidity` myself.
+- A `CLIPPresence` sensor is exposed as an `OccupancySensor` service.
+So is a `Geofence` sensor.
+- A `CLIPTemperature` sensor is exposed as a `Temperature Sensor`.
+- A `CLIPHumidity` sensor is exposed as a `Humidity Sensor`.
+- I haven't tested the other CLIP sensors, but they should work: `ClipOpenClose` is exposed as `Contact Sensor`, `CLIPLightLevel` as a `Light Sensor`, and `CLIPSwitch` as `Stateful Programmable Switch` sensors are exposed as

-Additionally for each sensor, a custom `Last Updated` characteristic is provided, and, where appropriate, `Battery Level` and `Status Active` characteristics for the sensor's `config` attributes `battery` and `on`.
+Additionally for each sensor, a custom `Last Updated` characteristic is provided, and, where appropriate, `Battery Level`, `Status Active`, and `Status Fault` characteristics for the sensor's `config` attributes `battery`, `on`, and `reachable`.
 Note that enabling or disabling the sensor from Homekit is not supported, as `Status Active` is read-only.

 By default homebridge-hue does not expose sensors.
 You want to change this in `config.json`, so the sensors can be used as triggers and/or conditions in Homekit rules.